 An updated campaign sharing agreement was reached between the parties and approved by their respective Boards in June 2013.
 Under this agreement, which replaces the previous agreement beginning with the 2013 Campaign, CHC will receive 100% of funds designated to them and their member and associate agencies (less any such designations paid directly by third parties) plus a proportionate share of funds designated to United Way's Community Investment and select Interest Areas.
-This agreement ended after the 2016 campaign.
-During the years ended June 30, 2017 and 2016, for the 2016 and 2015 campaigns, the amounts shared with CHC were \$767,820 and \$986,366, respectively.
+This agreement ended after the 2016 campaign, at which point in time the joint solicitation terminated.
+During the years ended June 30, 2018 and 2017, for the 2017 and 2016 campaigns, the amounts shared with CHC were \$0 and \$767,820, respectively.

-United Way is solely responsible for operating and managing the Community Campaign, including the collection of all pledges related to the annual community campaign.
-Funds are distributed to CHC on a scheduled basis (as defined).
-No fees are deducted by United Way from these proceeds.
+United Way was solely responsible for operating and managing the Community Campaign, including the collection of all pledges related to the annual community campaign.
+Funds were distributed to CHC on a scheduled basis (as defined).
+No fees were deducted by United Way from these proceeds.

-Total due to CHC as of June 30, 2017 and 2016 is \$454,021 and \$571,892, respectively.
+Total due to CHC as of June 30, 2018 and 2017 is \$0 and \$454,021, respectively.